CJTozer/SublimeDiffView/README.md

 ![Screenshot](https://raw.githubusercontent.com/CJTozer/SublimeDiffView/master/img/screen_1.png "Screenshot from Git diff")

+## Feedback

+This plugin is still in active development.
+If you have any issues, comments, or feature suggestions, please raise them [on GitHub](https://github.com/CJTozer/SublimeDiffView/issues).
+All feedback gratefully received.

 ## Usage
 * `Alt + Shift + D` to run a diff
     * *See below for supported diff options*